DEWETRON/TRION-SDK/docs/05_CommandApiReference/CommandApiReference.rst

 application has to have a higher awareness about the detailed hardware capabilities of the given board.

-Note: the second group of 32-Discreets can be addressed by incrementing the command ID by 1 (CMD_DISCRET_GROUP32_Set +1).
+Note: the second group of 32-Discreet channels can be addressed by incrementing the command ID by 1 (CMD_DISCRET_GROUP32_Set +1).